For years, Mary Jenison could count on her copy of the Sunday New York Times. Until now.

 When I moved to Manhattan after graduating, I also subscribed to the Times.
 It seemed like the thing to do.
 Someone kept stealing my paper from my front door.
 I called the paper to see if there was any way they could address the issue.
 They seemed uninterested, and eventually, I canceled.

 When you think of bad customer service, a newspaper isn’t necessarily the first thing that comes to mind.
 But numbers don’t lie.
 As a group, newspapers scored a 65 out of a possible 100 on the latest American Customer Service Index scores.
 The Times did a little better, with a 70, but that’s hardly a passing grade for the “newspaper of record.”
 (Here’s how to contact the CEO directly.)

 As I examine the back-and-forth between you and the online “customer care” department, I’m confused.
 It looks as if the system allowed you to subscribe eventually and pay for your subscription, but then flagged your ZIP code as being a problem.
 Apparently, the Times no longer delivers to that area, at least according to its system.
 (Related: I didn’t get my quilting magazines.
 What can I do?)

 Appealing to someone who can get beyond these maddening form responses isn’t easy.
 Sure, the Times lists its executives on its site, but its email naming convention is all screwed up.
 I ought to know; I spent four years working for the paper in various roles.
 (Hey, I was young and I needed the money!)

-I contacted the Times on your behalf, which I admit was a little awkward.
+I contacted the Times on your behalf, which I admit was a little awkward, since I used to write a column for the Times many years ago.
 A representative called you and promised your ZIP code issues have been fixed.
 As a gesture of goodwill, the Times offered you a 50 percent discount for the next six months of your subscription.